-Additiona I Restrictions Under the Postal Service Privat ization Act Item Until Japan Post Holdings disposes of 50% or more of the shares of the Company After Japan Post Holdings disposes of a 50% or more of all the shares of the Company until the designated date After the designated date New business Approval by the specified ministers (a hearing at the Postal Privatization Committee is required) Prior notification to the competent ministers (obligation to consider competitors, notification to the Postal Privatization Committee is required) No regulations under the Postal Service Privatization Act Limit on coverage amount is required to revise) - Limit on coverage amount: in p hearing at the Postal Privatization Committee principle, ¥10 mn e elapsed since start of coverage (ages 20-55)) No regulations under the Postal Service Privatization Act Subsidiary insurance company ding as a subsidiary or merging with any slicable to our minority investments, which is % No regulations under the Postal Service Privatization Act
+Additiona Additional Restrictions Under the Postal Service Privat Item Until Japan Post Holdings disposes of 50% or more of the shares of the Company After Japan Post Holdings disposes of a 50% or more of all the shares of the Company until the designated date 2 After the designated date 2 New business Approval by the specified ministers 1 (a hearing at the Postal Privatization Committee is required) Prior notification to the competent ministers (obligation to consider competitors, notification to the Postal Privatization Committee is required) No regulations under the Postal Service Privatization Act 3 Limit on coverage amount is required to revise) - Limit on coverage amount: in p Prescribed in a cabinet order (a hearing at the Postal Privatization Committee is required to revise) - Limit on coverage amount: in principle, ¥10 mn (total of ¥20 mn after 4 years have elapsed since start of coverage (ages 20-55)) Subsidiary Prohibited from acquiring or holding as a subsidiary or merging with any insurance company - No specific statutory rules applicable to our minority investments, which is acquiring voting rights below 50% No regulations under the Postal Service Privatization Act

-- Notes: 1.
-Specified ministers: Prime Minister (Commissioner of the Financial Services Agency) and Minister for Internal Affairs and Communications 2.
-Designated date: The earlier of (i) the disposal of 50% or more of Japan Post Holdings' equity interest in the Company and the determination by the Prime Minister and the Minister for Internal Affairs and Communications that the additional restriction does not apply to the Company and (ii) the disposal of Japan Post Holdings' - 3.
-Regulations under the Insurance Business Act will continue
+Notes: 1.
+Specified ministers: Prime Minister (Commissioner of the Financial Services Agency) and Minister for Internal Affairs and Communications Designated date: The earlier of (i) the disposal of 50% or more of Japan Post Holdings' equity interest in the Company and the determination by the Prime Minister and the Minister for Internal Affairs and Communications that the additional restriction does not apply to the Company and (ii) the disposal of Japan Post Holdings' entire equity interest in the Company

+3. Regulations under the Insurance Business Act will continue